tuchaVshortah/tuchaVshortah.github.io/content/posts/how_to_configure_git.md

 [**Learn more**](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account)

-# How to configure signed commits for Git
+# Configure signed commits for Git

 Before configuring signature verification on Github you have to first setup Git and attach an *identity* that will be used to sign your commits.